StefanLeng/gurps-gridless/README.md

 3. **Support for Non-Square and Multi-Sized Tokens** – Ensures proper GURPS movement for all token sizes, centering movement on the head of the creature while the body follows.
 See the token setup section for details.

 4. **Hex Grid Support** – Draws hex borders on hex grids and enables correct GURPS movement (Version 0.7.0).
 To implement this, custom token settings override some Foundry defaults, affecting all tokens across all scenes.
 This feature must be explicitly enabled in the module settings. **It is crucial to disable this setting before uninstalling the module** to prevent token configuration issues.
-If problems arise, reinstall the module and disable the setting before removal. **The About Face module (version 3.26.5 or higher) is required for correct movement on hex maps.**
+If problems arise, reinstall the module and disable the setting before removal.

   ![hex border example](hexborder.png "Hex Border example")